PaulB-H/Portfolio-V2-Final-Responsive-/notesNcommits.md

 commit 15
     "Issue 2 - discovered root cause - script to determine max vh and thereby the footer location only runs when page is generated, perhaps can find a way to call also when page is resized, also made my current/past bugs section nice"

+commit 16
+    "moved bio image under bio header, forced off padding from card body style, noticed portfolio header centers with page when page is wide enough, but left when its not, want to apply this to other pages, will try text-center and text-lg-left"

 ----------------------------------------------------
 Current Bugs